Creutzfeld–Jakob diseaseplay \ˈkrȯits-ˌfelt-ˈyä-(ˌ)kōb-\

 Biographical Note for creutzfeldt–jakob disease

 Alfons Maria (1884–1931), German psychiatrists.
 Creutzfeldt published his description of the disease now known as Creutzfeldt-Jakob disease in 1920.
 A year later in the same neurological journal Jakob offered his description.
 Although Creutzfeldt's description is the original one, Jakob's is the better known of the two, so the disease is named in honor of both men.

 Seen and Heard

-What made you look up Creutzfeldt-Jakob disease?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Creutzfeldt–Jakob disease?
+Please tell us where you read or heard it (including the quote, if possible).